 Also, in summer, keep the plants facing one same direction.
 If rotated, the side that gets more shade may not get adapted yet and intense sun can burn it severely.
 Especially with the approaching autumn sun when it's low in the sky but still very strong.

 After winter storage, when the plant first meets its first sunlight again, its leaves may scorch (get sunburned).
 This is not a severe issue however because new sun-adapted leaves will begin to grow out soon.

 If, however, you press down on the leaves a few times but they don't fall off instantly, then check the roots.
 It may be root fungal diseases or too many string roots.
 The good bits may not get carried up to the leaves, causing yellowing.

 To save it, you can dig the plants up.
 Cut off some mushy roots.
 Then dry it under the sun.
-Remember to apply some sealant to help the open wound.
+Remember to apply some sealant (garden lime or cinnamon ground) to help the open wound.
 Let them rest for 7-14 days.
-Replant your trees in new soil for recovery.
+Replant your desert roses in new soil for recovery.